T3chnocr4t/Linux/Bash-Scripting/Nmap-Scripts 1.md

 Let's proceed 🚀 to explain how the script works.
 This script is based on Nmap's TCP Connect Scan.
 I'll also be creating scripts for different types of scans in the future.

 First of all, I create a script by opening a text editor 📓 and naming the file with the extension ".sh" in this Nmap script.
+I also give it permission so that I can run it.